Despite Job Boom, More Men Are Giving Up On Work

 In rural areas, where public transportation is rare, simply finding a way to get to work can be a challenge.

-Frank Altieri, who lives in the upstate New York town of Owego, served time in prison on an assault charge, and hasn't worked full time since getting out four years ago.
-At 40, he's come close to finding work sometimes, but without a car his options are limited, he says.
+Frank Altieri, who lives in the upstate New York town of Owego, served time in prison on an assault charge and hasn't worked full time since getting out four years ago.
+At 40, he has come close to finding work sometimes, but without a car his options are limited, he says.

 Altieri points out that if he works full time, he and his wife risk losing their disability check and food stamps, so if he takes a job that doesn't pay well, he won't come out ahead.